 Personal Data shall be processed in a manner that ensures appropriate security of Personal Data, including protection against unauthorised or unlawful Processing, and against accidental loss, destruction or damage.
-Our school must use appropriate technical and organisational measures to ensure the integrity and confidentiality of Personal Data is maintained at all times.
+Pembrokeshire County Council must use appropriate technical and organisational measures to ensure the integrity and confidentiality of Personal Data is maintained at all times.